marinamarshall/mm-p3-battleships/README.md

  - Numbers are the input the board accepts, otherwise an error message is displayed

  ### Future Features
+ - Include more than one ship
+ - Allow user to determine board size
+ - Generate a board for the computer to make guesses
+ - Allow ships to occupy more than one square
 ## Bugs

 ## Credits